datacube.Datacube.load#

 load_data()

 Load data such that point ‘align’ lies on the pixel boundary.
-Units are in the coordinate space of output_crs.
+A pair of floats between 0 and 1.

 Default is (0, 0)